Invenio-Solutions/InvenioRunBook/docs/Spring/CodingStandards.md

 # Spring Coding Standards

->> *We at InvenioLSI aspire to continously improve the code quality and to acheive this we adopt the following coding standards to make the code sustainable.*
+>> *We at InvenioLSI aspire to continously improve the code quality; and to acheive this we adopt the following coding standards to make the code sustainable.*

 ## Application Structure: